micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 ## RTOS

+As a personal remark, the design of the CMSIS RTOS API seems greatly influenced by Keil RTX (function names and prototypes, but not necessarily the most fortunate design), with some ideas from POSIX threads (pthreads, an established standard).

+However the expected influence from POSIX threads is mostly aparent and inconsecvent.

+In POSIX threads one of the design characteristics is the use of attributes to configure various creation parameters, instead of passing all of them in a long prototype.
+All functions used to create objects have a pointer to the attributes.
+For simple use cases, this pointer can be NULL, and reasonable defaults are applied.
+Following this pointer, the function pototypes include a minimum set of mandatory parameters (like pointer to thread function).

+This design pattern allows to clearly separate simple use cases from advanced ones.

+The RTOS design introduces `*Def` structures, and a pointer to them is passed to the creation functions, but this pointer is mandatory, it cannot be NULL, so there is not distinction between simple and advanced use cases.

+Even worse, not all creation parameters are available, neither in the `*Def` structure nor in the `*Create()` prototype (for example the location of the thread stack area, the semaphore max count, etc).

+Neither the split between which parameters go to the `*Def` structure and which go to the `*Create()` prototype is not very obvious and consecvent (as it is in POSIX threads).

 ### Makes heavy use of macros to define static object instances and to refer to them

-Instead of passing multiple arguments to the `XyzCreate()`, most arguments are stored in a `*Def` structure and the pointer to it is passed to the `XyzCreate()`.

-This structure is created using a macro, which looks like a function call, making the definition quite confusing.
+The `*Def` structure passed to the `XyzCreate()` is created using a macro, which looks like a function call, making the definition quite confusing.

 For example